sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/MAINTENANCE.md

 For the readme, the important section to keep updated is the configuration parameters table.

 For the manifests files (`*.yaml`), you'll need to download the files from upstream and diff them to the local ones.
-You can find the url of each one as a comment in the first lines.
+You can find the URL of each one as a comment in the first lines.